Vandicholai Chinraasu

 Vandicholai Chinraasu is a 1994 Indian Tamil-language masala film directed and co-written by Manoj Kumar, and produced by Vivekananda Pictures.
-This remains the only Sathyaraj film as hero where A. R. Rahman composed the music.
+The film stars Sathyaraj, Sukanya and Sivaranjani.
 It was released on 15 April 1994, and received mixed reviews from critics.
+It was dubbed into Telugu as Bobbili Paparayudu.

 Plot

-Chinnrasu lives with his father Rathnasamy and sister.
+Chinnrasu lives with his father Rathnasamy and sister Kalyani.
 Rathnasamy works in the forest office as a driver.
 Chinnrasu has an aim to become a district forest officer.
-Due to some problem, Rathnasamy gets a transfer order, and the family shifts in Vandicholai town.
-The first plot of the movie showcases the current situation of Chinnrasu.
-The movie starts from a scene where Chinnrasu is in the jail and will be hanged till death in a couple of month.
+Due to some problem, Rathnasamy gets a transfer order, and the family shifts to Vandicholai town.
+The first plot of the film showcases the current situation of Chinnrasu.
+The movie starts from a scene where Chinnrasu is in jail and will be hanged to death in a couple of months.
 Hearing this, Chinnrasu remembers his past life and how he gets such a punishment.